tommccoy1/tommccoy1.github.io/_pages/about.md

 ## Prospective PhD students, postdocs, and undergraduate researchers

-I will be considering PhD applications and postdoc applications for Fall 2024, through either the Yale Linguistics Department or the Yale Computer Science Department.
-See [here](https://rtmccoy.com/prospective_students_and_postdocs/) for more information.
+I am currently considering postdoc applications for Fall 2024.
+See [here](https://rtmccoy.com/prospective_postdocs/) for more information.

+For PhD students, Yale's current application deadline has now passed.
+I will be considering PhD applications again next year; applications will likely be due in December 2024, for students who would start in Fall 2025.

+I am not accepting Master's students at this time.

+If you are a current Yale undergraduate interested in research, feel free to email me to check if there are any research opportunities available.
+Unfortunately, I am unable to host undergraduate research assistants who are not current Yale students.

 ## Conversation topics